Thermodynamic Advantage of Quantum Time-Reversal: Conclusion

-\paragraph{Conclusion}--- Irreversibility in a computation incurs entropy production.
-This irreversibility depends on both the logical operation as well as the time-reversal symmetries of the underlying hardware.
+Irreversibility in a computation incurs entropy production.
+This irreversibility depends on both the logical operation as well as the time-reversal symmetries of the underlying memory hardware.
 We see that quantum hardware allows us to circumnavigate divergent dissipation that occurs in logically irreversible operations.
-Quantum memory offers orders-of-magnitude improvements in thermodynamic efficiency beyond classical implementations of the same computation.
+This advantage arises through the continuum of possible anti-unitary time-reversals in quantum systems, while classical systems can only realize finitely many possible involutions.
+Quantum memory fundamentally alters the thermodynamic scaling of logically irreversible computation, replacing classical logarithmic divergence with bounded dissipation.

 \paragraph{Acknowledgements}--- We are grateful to Kyle J. Ray, Wesley L. Boyd, and Derek F. Jackson Kimball for insightful conversations and comments.
 We recognize the support of the Federation of American Scientists.